William Oliver (songwriter): Personal life

 He was politically motivated, sympathized with the protestors for reforms, and was a keen supporter of the 1832 Reform Bill.
 Oliver was also a member of several of the reformist societies, such as Sons of Apollo, Stars of Friendship, and the Corinthian Society (that held its meetings at the Blue Posts, Pilgrim Street, Newcastle upon Tyne).

 William Oliver, like his brother Timothy, was unmarried.
-He died 29 or 30 October 1848 aged 48, and was buried in Westgate Hill General Cemetery, Arthur's Hill, Newcastle upon Tyne.
+He died on 29 or 30 October 1848 aged 48, and was buried in Westgate Hill General Cemetery, Arthur's Hill, Newcastle upon Tyne.
 The Newcastle Courant described him as "much respected".